LZJU-1/ZJU_OSLab_2022/README.md

 # ZJU_OSLab_2022
-My solution to Zhajiang University Operating System labs.
+My solution to Zhejiang University Operating System labs.

 **Only for communication purposes and plagiarism is strictly prohibited.**